Best Low Storage PC Games

 Reminiscent of games like Slay the Spire, Across the Obelisk is a tactical deck builder that throws co-op into the mix with support for 1-4 players.

-Working together, your team will choose from 12 characters with specialized decks and game-altering abilities inspired by popular fantasy tropes with a few ingenious twists here and there.
+Working together, your team will choose from 12 characters with specialized decks and game-changing abilities inspired by popular fantasy tropes with a few clever twists here and there.

-Players can synergize their heroes’ cards to create powerful combos while completing quests on an ever-evolving journey teeming with hidden places and mysteries.
+Players can synergize their heroes’ cards to create potent combos while completing quests on an ever-changing journey teeming with hidden places and mysteries.

 Backpack Hero is an entertaining low storage PC game that’s currently in Steam Early Access and puts a novel inventory management spin on the roguelike genre.